Heritage Station Museum

 Georgia Tourism, a division of the Georgia Department of Economic Development (GDEcD), has awarded more than $2,000 in tourism product development grant funding to the City of Douglas to restore the old Southern Railway caboose at Heritage Station Museum.
 Upon recommendations from the Tourism Team, the caboose will be renovated to focus on Douglas’ train history and provide train enthusiasts a reason to visit Douglas.

 In January 2021, renovations on the exterior of the caboose began.
 The exterior phase of the caboose project includes restoration by painting the caboose and building a deck for accessibility.
-After restoration is completed, the deck will also be available to host a variety of small events.
+After restoration was completed, a deck was added and is available to host a variety of small events.

 |Renovations begin with removal of old paint|